Dillon runs for 150 yards, 2 scores as BC runs over Rutgers

 Boston College: Playing its first road game, the Eagles needed this one after being ripped 48-24 by Kansas, a program known as one of the worst Power Five teams.
 Boston College had been a 21-point favorite.
 It was the Eagles first road win over a Big Ten opponent since 2003 against Penn State.

 Rutgers: Sitkowski, who struggled starting as a true freshman, played especially well in filling in for Carter, a graduate transfer from Texas Tech.
 Sitkowski was 23 of 33 for career best 304 yards.
 He had a late interception trying to force a play.
-Scarlet Knights coach Chris Ash may have to think who starts next week.
+“I thought I played well,” he said.
+“I distributed the football.
+I extended plays.
+I have to do better in the red zone and score more points.”
+He refused to speculate on his role next week.

 UP NEXT